TheDailySpank/gitterdunn/readme.md

 Gitterdunn is a hybrid ticketing and scheduling system for mostly repetative tasks.

-The underlying idea is that traditional ticket systems (Zendesk) are too 'heavy' for inter-office tasking and reporting and 'to-do' lists (Reminders.app) lack the ability to delegate and show reports.
+The underlying idea is that traditional ticket systems (Zendesk) are too 'heavy' for inter-office tasking and reporting and 'to-do' lists (Reminders.app) lack the ability to delegate tasks and show reports.

 The userbase for this app is (mostly) geographically distributed, non-technical teams (don't need to tag bugs, etc.) that have mostly repeating tasks (daily, weekly, monthly).

-I got the idea working for a company where we needed to manually process a number of reports on a daily basis (MON-FRI), a different set of weekkly reports (TUE) and an end of the month report (LAST-FRI).
+I got the idea working for a company where we needed to manually process a number of reports on a daily basis (MON-FRI), a different set of weekly reports (TUE) and an end of the month report (L-FRI).
 We needed to send back and forth a lage number of emails to accomplish this since using a full fledged ticket system was more effort to use than sending of all the emails.

 - "Area Reports To" (ART) is which Worker gets to see and delegate tasks, regardless of being assigned the task itself
   - "Areas of Responsibility" are groupings of areas